hsmalley/velvet-chains-ttrpg/obsidian-templates/logbook.md

 ---

-## 🎭 𝘋𝘳𝘢𝘮𝘢 𝘗𝘶𝘭𝘴𝘦
+## 🎭 Hope Pulse

-Record table-wide surges in Drama Points or notable moments of empathy.
+Record table-wide surges in Hope dice or notable moments of empathy.
-Note how consent or collaboration shifted the campaign tone.
+Note how consent or collaboration shifted the campaign tone and when Danger threatened to crash through.

-Map these swings to Hero Points, free archetype access, or mitigated conditions in Pathfinder 2E terms.
+Map these swings to Hope spent or gained, Strings exchanged, scars soothed, or new complications discovered.

 ---